eekcawatt/eekcawatt1/README.md

 be used as local digital reserve currency generation tool.
 Also, our energy exchange payment vehicle..

 (EekcaWatt-On-Demand tm ):
-Converts fossil, renewable and solar resource values into real-time transactions..
+Converts fossil, renewable and solar resource values into real-time transactions using our Algorithm...
 #php #laravel8 #platform #Algorithm #proprietary #topsecurity #paymentgateway

 EMAIL US : RFP2021@EEKCAWATT.COM FOR UPDATES.